-Fuel System: Airbox with front dynamic air intakes.
-Variable length intake ducts controlled via the engine control unit.
-4 Marelli 48-mm throttle bodies with 8 injectors and latest generation Ride-By-Wire engine management.
-Multiple engine maps selectable by the rider with bike in motion: T (Track), S (Sport), R (Race)
+Fuel system: Airbox with front dynamic air intakes.
+4 Weber-Marelli 48-mm throttle bodies with 4 injectors and latest generation.
+Ride-by-Wire engine management that the rider can select on the fly: T (Track), S (Sport), R (Race)

-Exhaust: 4 into 2 into 1 layout, two oxygen sensors, lateral single silencer with ECU-controlled bypass valve and integrated trivalent catalytic converter (Euro 3)
+Exhaust: 4 into 2 into 1 layout, two oxygen sensors, lateral single silencer with ECUcontrolled bypass valve and integrated trivalent catalytic converter (Euro 4).

 Lubrication: Wet sump lubrication system with oil radiator and two oil pumps (lubrication and cooling)